herrbert74/companies-house/README.md

 ### How do I get set up? ###

-* You need Android Studio and you are good to go.
+* You need the latest Android Studio.
+* Register an account and get an authentication code as described [here](https://developer.companieshouse.gov.uk/api/docs/index/gettingStarted.html).
+* Place the authentication code into your local gradle configuration folder (on windows it's under c:\Users\[User]\.gradle\gradle.properties by default) with the name
+"CH_API_KEY".
-* Also available on Google Play as a Beta Version: play.google.com/apps/testing/com.babestudios.companyinfouk
+* Also available on Google Play as a [Beta Version](play.google.com/apps/testing/com.babestudios.companyinfouk).

 ### App screen levels ###